akka/akka/akka-docs/src/main/paradox/common/circuitbreaker.md

 Java
 :  @@snip [CircuitBreakerDocTest.java](/akka-docs/src/test/java/jdocs/circuitbreaker/CircuitBreakerDocTest.java) { #manual-construction }

-This also allows for creating the breaker with a specific execution context to run callbacks on.
+This also allows for creating the circuit breaker with a specific execution context to run its callbacks on.

 The low-level API allows you to describe the behavior of the @apidoc[CircuitBreaker](CircuitBreaker) in detail, including deciding what to return to the calling @apidoc[Actor](Actor) in case of success or failure.
 This is especially useful when expecting the remote call to send a reply.
 @apidoc[CircuitBreaker](CircuitBreaker) doesn't support `Tell Protection` (protecting against calls that expect a reply) natively at the moment.